On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

-For a partial cube $G$ and one of its $\Theta$-classes $E_f\in\mathcal{E}$ the \emph{zone graph} of $G$ with respect to $f$ is the graph $\zeta_f(G)$ whose vertices correspond to the edges of $E_f$ and two vertices are connected by an edge if the corresponding edges of $E_f$ lie in a convex cycle of $G$, see~\cite{Kla-12}.
+For a partial cube $G$ and $f\in\mathcal{E}$ the \emph{zone graph} of $G$ with respect to $f$ is the graph $\zeta_f(G)$ whose vertices correspond to the edges of $E_f$ and two vertices are connected by an edge if the corresponding edges of $E_f$ lie in a convex cycle of $G$, see~\cite{Kla-12}.
+Here, a \emph{convex cycle} is just a convex subgraph that is a cycle.
 In particular, $\zeta_f$ can be seen as a mapping from edges of $G$ that are not in $E_f$ but lie on a convex cycle crossed by $E_f$ to the edges of $\zeta_f(G)$.
 If $\zeta_f(G)$ is a partial cube, then we say that $\zeta_f(G)$ is \emph{well-embedded} if for two edges $a,b$ of $\zeta_f(G)$ we have $a\Theta b$ if and only if the sets of $\Theta$-classes crossing $\zeta_f^{-1}(a)$ and $\zeta_f^{-1}(b)$ coincide and otherwise they are disjoint.
+As an example, note that all zone graphs of the graph in Figure~\ref{fig:COMtopegraphexample} are well-embedded paths, while all zone graphs of the graph on top in Figure~\ref{fig:pcandminorsxmpl} are triangles.
+For yet another example, see Figure~\ref{fig:zonegraphs}.
+A consequence of Corollary~\ref{cor:Handa} will be that out of these three examples only the first one is the tope graph of a COM.

 For discussing zone graphs in partial cubes the following will be useful.
 Let $v_1u_1, v_2u_2 \in E_e$ be edges in a partial cube $G$ with $v_1,v_2\in E_e^+$.
 Let $C_1,\ldots, C_n$, $n\geq 1$, be a sequence of convex cycles such that $v_1u_1$ lies only on $C_1$, $v_2u_2$ lies only on $C_n$, and each pair $C_i$ and $C_{i+1}$, for $i\in \{1,\ldots,n-1\}$, intersects in exactly one edge and this edge is in $E_e$, all the other pairs do not intersect.
 If the shortest path from $v_1$ to $v_2$ on the union of $C_1,\ldots, C_n$ is a shortest $v_1, v_2$-path in $G$, then we call $C_1,\ldots, C_n$ a \emph{convex traverse} from $v_1u_1$ to $v_2u_2$.
 In~\cite{Mar-16} it was shown that for every pair of edges $v_1u_1, v_2u_2$ in relation $\Theta$ there exists a convex traverse connecting them.